butteff/is_valid_ruby_gem/README.md

 ```
 ## Validate a rule or nil:

-You can use asterics at the end of a validation rule to allow nil values:
+You can use 'nil' rule to validate nil values:

 ```ruby
 require 'is_valid'